SehbazSingh/Simple-tokenzer/README.md

-# 🧠 Simple Text Tokenizer
+# 🧠 Simple Word based Tokenizer

 A minimalistic Python script that reads a text file, builds a vocabulary from it, and tokenizes user input text into integer sequences.
 It also supports decoding those sequences back into human-readable text.